Davic15/angular-complete-guide/Section 05 - Components and Databinding Deep Dive/Notes.md

     - This is for communication between components.
     - @Input() send data from the parent to the child component.
     - @Output() send data from child to the parent component.
+    - It can be used in small proyect, but for big ones other approach should be taken.

 ## Understading view encapsulation.

     - The CSS applied in a component it belongs to that component.
-        - That is not a normal browser behavior, but Angular does it.
+        - This is not the normal browser behavior, but Angular does it.
     - In the developer tools, the selector (name) changed.
     - Angular encapsulates the CSS classes, to make them unique, and don't mix up styles.
         - Angular enforces this behavior to make them unique.